-A few weeks ago, industry professionals gathered together in LA for the Western Foodservice & Hospitality Expo, Healthy Food Expo West, and Coffee Fest.
+A few weeks ago, industry professionals gathered together in Los Angeles for the Western Foodservice & Hospitality Expo, Healthy Food Expo West, and Coffee Fest.
 I was lucky enough to attend and see some of the exciting new things at play in the food and beverage industry.

 Technology was definitely a big theme.
 When isn’t it?
 In fact, you might see automated menu ordering at a restaurant near you sooner than you think.